OctopusDeploy/docs/docs/infrastructure/deployment-targets/tentacle/index.md

 ### Intermediary firewalls

-Don't forget to allow access not just in Windows Firewall, but also any intermediary firewalls between the Tentacle and your Octopus Server.
+Don't forget to allow access not just in the OS Firewall (e.g. Windows Firewall) Firewall, but also any intermediary firewalls between the Tentacle and your Octopus Server.
 For example, if your Octopus Server is hosted in Amazon EC2, you'll also need to modify the AWS security group firewall to tell EC2 to allow the traffic.
 Similarly if your Octopus Server is hosted in Microsoft Azure you'll also need to add an Endpoint to tell Azure to allow the traffic.